0xJoeMama/progintro-hw0/cmdline/README.md

 The last 3 parts of the answer are given by the 'SSH\_CLIENT' environment variable, but with '.' and ' ' replaced by _

 ## byte6
-Actually a really easy problem if we consider there are 2 ways of solving it.
+There are 2 ways of solving this problem.
 One way(probably the intended one) is to use the 'unzip' command as advised in the PDF.
 However assuming the same problem as before, the unzip command cannot possibly work in the cwd.
 Therefore I tried to use it on the /tmp/joemama directory I created before.